 O’Connell at least has enough arm strength to stay on rhythm on short throws, and he’s flashed the ability to mix pace and touch with a crisp release.
 O’Connell is not a natural creator, but he does have a mild degree of corrective quickness in the pocket and has shown to snap into phase ahead of throws.

 Talent isn’t what O’Connell uses to win.
 Instead, the Purdue QB uses proper execution, and a lot of it stems from his solid processing ability.
 O’Connell can process fairly quickly from read to read and flashes the ability to make full-field progressions.
 Going further, he can effectively anticipate WR breaks and windows on intermediate and deep outs, where timing is imperative.

-O’Connell has shown to work high to low to a degree on half-field reads and land on his checkdown.
-He flashes good field vision, even in condensed areas like the red zone, where he can survey the field and pick out windows farther back.
+O’Connell has shown he has the ability to work high to low to a degree on half-field reads and land on his checkdown.
+He flashes solid field vision, even in condensed areas like the red zone, where he can survey the field and pick out windows farther back.

 In a similar vein, O’Connell anticipates back-shoulder placement and throws receivers open, flashing eye manipulation as well.
 He can draw safeties off the boundary with his eyes and open up intermediate windows for WRs.
 Especially in the short range, O’Connell places defenders into conflict and capitalizes in a timely manner.

 O’Connell generally works the pocket well — a necessary side effect of below-average creation capacity.
 He senses pressure, adapts, and keeps his eyes up while shifting laterally to maintain space, but he’s also very willing to stand at the top of his drop and allow routes to develop.